istio/istio/samples/addons/README.md

 This sample provides the following dashboards:

 * [Mesh Dashboard](https://grafana.com/grafana/dashboards/7639) provides an overview of all services in the mesh.
-* [Service Dashboard](https://grafana.com/grafana/dashboards/7636) provides a detailed breakdown of metrics for a service.
+* [K8s Service Dashboard (Deprecated)](https://grafana.com/grafana/dashboards/7636) provides a detailed breakdown of metrics for a K8s service.
 * [Workload Dashboard](https://grafana.com/grafana/dashboards/7630) provides a detailed breakdown of metrics for a workload.
 * [Performance Dashboard](https://grafana.com/grafana/dashboards/11829) monitors the resource usage of the mesh.
 * [Control Plane Dashboard](https://grafana.com/grafana/dashboards/7645) monitors the health and performance of the control plane.